 What is Self-Defense Masterclass?

-Level 1 - Solo certification
+Level 1 - Solo certification (You need this)

-Level 2 - SIV/SIKU (recommended)
+Level 2 - SIV/SIKU (Recommended)

-Level 3 - Self-Defense Masterclass <— Do this before 4.
+Level 3 - Self-Defense Masterclass <—This Course

-Level 4 - XC Adventure Coaching <- Ask Someone else.
+Level 4 - XC Adventure Coaching (Ask Someone else)

-Have you completing at least 100 full stalls before buying a new wing or harness?
+My coaching is about self-defense and surviving hostile conditions from my personal experience.
+I’m not here to coach you on what everyone else is doing, like SIV or XC.
+Because, you know, you only need to crash badly once before you will probably stop ever flying, so you need to survive in an imperfect, unpredictable real world.
+Even 10 SIV courses are not enough.
+Have you completed at least 100 full stalls before buying a new wing or harness?
 It’s so simple but difficult.
 If you do just that, you are probably safer than 95% of the pilots around you.
 I hope you are the kind of person who will avoid any serious injury that could end your flying career or suspend your progress.
 Do you want to be able to fly your whole life or talk about how you used to be a star in competitions before you stopped flying?
 Why not fly how you want and have more fun flying because you have awesome control?
-Weatherman is guaranteed to be wrong one day, so know what you are doing before your luck runs out!
+The weatherman is guaranteed to be wrong, so practice how to survive before your luck runs out!

 Become comfortable in Hell